zarnold/rognar/docs/step-3_coding_ux.md

 Next part it the tricky part.
 Positionning element in CSS has alway been a pain in the ass but thx to recent evolution, you can now use something call flexbox ( note to coder : I DO prefer flexbox to grid system).

-With flex box syntax, "all" you have to do is tellign to your browser that some element contains other elemnts whom position is flexible.
-All you do then is describing the order and teh relative siez of each element inside.
+With flex box syntax, "all" you have to do is telling to your browser that some elements contain other elements whom position is flexible.
+All you do then is describing the ordering and the relative size of each element inside.
 Here my flex containers are :

 -the main window